mace141/Notes/React/react.md

 must not be changed by the component itself; in this sense, React components are pure functions.

+Components will re-render when props or state changes.

 ``` javascript
 const Welcome = (props) => (
   <p>Welcome {props.name}!</p>